ansys/ansys-tools-filetransfer-server/README.md

 ## Quickstart

-The easiest way to use the Filetransfer Tool Server is through the provided docker container:
+The easiest way to use the Filetransfer Tool Server is through the Docker container:

 ```bash
 docker run ghcr.io/ansys/tools-filetransfer